internap/openstack-ansible-heat/roles/docker-swarm/README.md

   ```bash
   ./openstack-ansible -e os_cloud=<MY_CLOUDS_YAML_PROFILE> -e role=docker-swarm -e node_count=4
   ```

+  ### Optional parameters:
+    * ha= true or false (default is true) to disable High-availability using the keepalived role

 # Contributing
 Feel free to raise issues and send some pull request, we'll be happy to look at them!